The effect of ultra-violet photon pumping of H$_2$ in dust-deficient protoplanetary disks: Discussion

 Infrared and millimeter observations suggest that PPDs contain dust grains with various sizes \citep{Acke:2004, Pascual:2016, Davies:2018}.
 The dust size distribution and its variation have considerable effects on disk heating and the resulting mass-loss rate.
 Small grains have large surface areas per mass, and thus contribute predominantly to the net photoelectric heating.
 If a PPD achieves a state deficient in small dust grains, it is less susceptible to FUV photoelectric heating.

-\cite{Hutchison:2016} show that the dust size differs between wind regions and the disk region because small dust grains with a few $\rm{\mu m}$ diameter are entrained by photoevaporating flows.
-We have shown that the mass-loss profile is largely determined by the heating at the disk surface, and thus it is unlikely that the dust transportation by photoevaporating flows affect the mass-loss rate.
+\cite{Hutchison:2016} show that the dust size differs between wind regions and the disk because small dust grains samaller than $0.3\ \rm{\mu m}$ diameter are entrained by photoevaporating flows and the mass-loss rate is two magnitudes smaller than the gas mass-loss rate.
+We estimate the effect of dust entrainment in the case where the amount of dust grains decreases for $\sim 3\Myr$.
+If we assume a mass loss rate of $\dot{M}\sim10^{-9}\Msun {\rm yr}^{-1}$ (Figure 3), the disk gas mass decreases by $10\%$ by photoevaporation.
+If only dust grains smaller than $0.3\ \rm{\mu m}$ are entrained, the sum of dust surface will also decrease by $10\%$.
+Then the photoelectric heating rate also decreases by $10\%$ because it is proportional to the dust surface area.
+Since the disk lifetime is around a few million years, it is unlikely that the dust transportation by photoevaporative flows affect the disk dispersal significantly more than the above estimate.

 However, mixing of gas and dust near the base may be a complicated process, and thus ideally detailed hydrodynamics simulations with explicit treatment of dust size evolution and dynamical gas-dust (de)coupling would be needed to fully address this issue.